 While the texture of this cheesecake is balanced, the flavor is anything but subtle!

-The intense orange flavor in this orange cheesecake comes from using both orange zest and frozen orange concentrate in the recipe.
+Like my orange pie, the intense orange flavor in this orange cheesecake comes from using both orange zest and frozen orange concentrate in the recipe.
 I very much prefer drinking fresh orange juice rather than orange juice from concentrate.
 However, orange concentrate is a valuable commodity for baking as its orange flavor is much more intense than fresh juice.

 Serve the cheesecake with a dollop of chocolate cream cheese frosting served on every slice for the ultimate chocolate orange flavor!

 First, make sure that all of your ingredients are at room temperature.

 I can not stress enough how important this is.
 If your cream cheese is too cold, it won’t mix well with the other ingredients in the recipe and you will end up with off-putting, lumpy cheesecake.

 Mix together the cream cheese, sugar, flour, salt, and zest until fully combined.
 Stop and scrape down the side of your mixing bowl as needed.

 Add orange concentrate and sour cream.
 I’m throwing in another reminder here that these MUST be at room temperature.
 (Tip: You can substitute Greek yogurt if you want a lighter cheesecake.)